History of Apple Inc.: 2020–2026: 5G and Apple silicon

 Apple launched a buy now, pay later service called 'Apple Pay Later' for its Apple Wallet users in 2023.
 The program allows its users to apply for loans between $50 and $1,000 to make online or in-app purchases, and then repaying them through four installments spread over six weeks without any interest or fees.
-In June, Apple released the Apple Vision Pro, a computer in the form of an augmented reality headset which runs the VisionOS operating system.
+In June, Apple released the Apple Vision Pro, a computer in the form of an augmented reality headset which runs the visionOS operating system.
 Wearers of the headset use hand gestures to navigate the user interface.
 It initially released at $3,500 in the United States, and while sales figures have not been released as of June 2024, it is considered to be a financial failure in its initial stages.
 The company then reached a $25 million settlement in a U.S. Department of Justice case that alleged they were discriminating against U.S. citizens in hiring; they created jobs that were not listed online and required paper submission to apply for, while advertising these jobs to foreign workers as part of recruitment for PERM.

 In April 2024, Apple laid off more than 600 employees working in facilities linked to the electric car project and microLED development.
 The projects had been reported to have been shut down in the preceding two months.

 In June 2024, Apple announced iOS18 and macOS Sequoia in their WWDC 2024 event.
 After the development of powerful AI software like OpenAI's ChatGPT in the early 2020s, Apple was accused of being behind their competitors in innovating using AI; alongside the new operating systems, the company announced they would introduce AI features into their products, such as using ChatGPT to improve Siri.
 The first product to feature these improvements, named Apple Intelligence, is planned to be the iPhone 15 Pro running iOS 18.
 Criticism was leveled towards the plan to incorporate recorded user inputs into ChatGPT's data set.
 Apple did not pay OpenAI for these features, believing that exposure to OpenAI products will already financially benefit them.
 The announcement improved Apple's stock, temporarily making them the world's most valuable company instead of Microsoft.

 In 2024, Apple was sued by two female employees seeking class action who claimed that the company's hiring and performance-review practices are biased against women.
 Meanwhile, the National Labor Relations Board (NLRB) charged Apple with violations of the National Labor Relations Act of 1935 in spring and fall of 2024.
 The NLRB accused Apple of maintaining unlawful employee contracts, rules around social media and Slack usage, for interrogating unionizing employees, and for illegally firing Janneke Parrish, a labor activist who had co-lead the #AppleToo movement.

+2026–Present:

+On September 1st, 2026, John Ternus took over the CEO role from Tim Cook.